 How Defective Hernia Mesh Can Harm You

 When someone with defective hernia mesh experiences a recurrence, another surgical repair’s the only way to fix it.
-Plus, each subsequent hernia repair attempt is significantly likely to be less successful than the previous surgery.
-All surgical procedures carry some risks, but ventral hernia repair patients are particularly susceptible to developing complications down the road.
+Plus, each subsequent repair attempt is significantly likely to be less successful than the previous surgery.
+All surgical procedures carry some risks, but ventral hernia patients are particularly susceptible to developing complications down the road.
 Every new abdominal incision site weakens the surrounding tissue.
 That means each attempt to repair the first hernia could result in an additional tear within the abdominal wall.
 Scar tissue building up over time may also contribute to additional complications involving the patient’s internal organs.
 Serial recurrence as well as defective hernia mesh may cause patients to develop life-altering health complications, including:

 - Intestinal blockage